The 3P’s of online communities

 How online insight communities can serve as your brand’s ‘human-centric operating system’.

-What started as an efficient way to access consumer feedback two decades ago is now a method used by 65% of researchers and insights managers.
+What started as an efficient way to access consumer feedback two decades ago is now a method used by 60% of insight leaders.
 Online insight communities, or should we talk about “research communities”, “online discussion boards”, “bulletin boards”, or “insight ecosystems”?

 There still exists some confusion around the methodology due to a lack of a common language and shared best practices.
 So, let’s get some clarity on what an ‘online insight community’ is (not) and what it can do for your brand.